postageapp/postageapp-ruby/README.md

     => { 'message' => { 'id' => '12345' }}

 ### Recipient Override
 Sometimes you don't want to send emails to real people in your application.
 For that there's an ability to override to what address all emails will be delivered.
-All you need to do is modify configuration block like this:
+All you need to do is modify configuration block like this (in Rails projects it's usually found in `RAILS_ROOT/config/initializers/postageapp.rb`):

     PostageApp.configure do |config|
       config.api_key            = 'PROJECT_API_KEY'